Tuesday, 18 August 2020

 The report by the members of the Interdepartmental Commission on Sustainable Development (ICSD), which contains Information on the implementation of the measures through which the administrative unit they represent aims to contribute to the objectives of the Federal Plan (FPSD).
 This report is to be completed at least 18 months prior to the agreed completion date of the FPSD.

-• The Federal Report on Sustainable Development, drafted by the Task Force on Sustainable Development (TFSD) of the Federal Planning Bureau (FPB).
+• The Federal Report on Sustainable Development, prepared by the Task Force on Sustainable Development (TFSD) of the Federal Planning Bureau (FPB).
 This is divided into two parts: a status and evaluation report and a foresight report looking at future developments.
 The status and evaluation report needs to be published at least 15 months prior to the completion date of the FP.

 The timing of submission of both reports (18 and 15 months prior to the completion date of the FP) is specifically decided to support and allow the integration of lessons learned into the design of the subsequent FPSD.